The tech world is arguably the most competitive it has ever been.

-The tech world is arguably the most competitive it has ever been.

 However, Intel definitely holds a much stronger market presence.
 Intel’s portfolio is massive, almost saturating the market.

-It seems that AMD have a lot of work to do in terms of gaining popularity.
+It seems that AMD has a lot of work to do in terms of gaining popularity.

 Looking at the best processors of 2017-2019 there are some great options from both Intel and AMD.
 Intel’s Comet Lake range of processors offers insane core counts.
 One of their most basic in the line is the Core i9-7900X, which has a phenomenal 10 cores.

 The power continues to grow, however, with their most powerful processor to date, the Intel Core i9-10980XE.
 This mighty processor features an unbelievable 18 cores.

 They released their Ryzen Threadripper range, which comes with a great deal of power too.
 The line features 8, 12, and 16-core processors, respectively.